awslabs/amazon-redshift-utils/src/ColumnEncodingUtility/README.md

 ### Do Execute

 This option will cause the encoding utility to run the generated script as it goes.
 Changes will be made to your database LIVE and cannot be undone.
 It is not recommended that you use this option on Production systems.
 Furthermore, if the ```--drop-old-data true``` option is included with ```--do-execute true```, then you will be required to confirm that you wish to run this operation before the utility will proceed.

+### Metrics

+The module will export CloudWatch metrics for the number of tables that are modified if the `do-execute` option is provided.
+Data is indexed by the cluster name.
+You can suppress this by adding option `--suppress-cloudwatch` from the command line, or argument `suppress_cw` in the `configure()` method.

 # Version Notes